dan-fedramp/docs/markdown/FRMR.LOW.combined.md

 **The section provides guidance for agencies that apply under 44 USC § 3613 (e) which states that the assessment and materials within a FedRAMP authorization package “shall be presumed adequate for use in an agency authorization to operate cloud computing products and services.”**

 #### FRR-VDR-AG-01
+_Applies to:_ Low, Moderate, High

 > Agencies SHOULD review the information provided in vulnerability reports at appropriate and reasonable intervals commensurate with the expectations and risk posture indicated by their Authorization to Operate, and SHOULD use automated processing and filtering of machine readable information from cloud service providers.
 >
 >  _Note: FedRAMP recommends that agencies only review _overdue_ and _accepted vulnerabilities_ with a _potential adverse impact_ of N3 or higher unless the cloud service provider recommends mitigations or the service is included in a higher risk federal information system.
 Furthermore, _accepted vulnerabilities_ generally only need to be reviewed when they are added or during an updated risk assessment due to changes in the agency’s use or authorization._

 #### FRR-VDR-AG-02
+_Applies to:_ Low, Moderate, High

 > Agencies SHOULD use _vulnerability_ information reported by the Provider to maintain Plans of Action &amp; Milestones for agency security programs when relevant according to agency security policies (such as if the agency takes action to mitigate the risk of exploitation or authorized the continued use of a cloud service with _accepted vulnerabilities_ that put agency information systems at risk).

 #### FRR-VDR-AG-03
+_Applies to:_ Low, Moderate, High

 > Agencies SHOULD NOT request additional information from cloud service providers that is not required by this FedRAMP standard UNLESS the head of the agency or an authorized delegate makes a determination that there is a demonstrable need for such.
 >
 >  _Note: This is related to the Presumption of Adequacy directed by 44 USC § 3613 (e)._

 #### FRR-VDR-AG-04
+_Applies to:_ Low, Moderate, High

 > Agencies MUST inform FedRAMP after requesting any additional _vulnerability_ information or materials from a cloud service provider beyond those required by this policy by sending a notification to [info@fedramp.gov](mailto:info@fedramp.gov).
 >